randomyeast/unsupervised_analysis/docs/source/index.rst

 -       The goal of this documentation is both to explain how each model variant works and make it as easy as possible to adapt the models to work on new datasets.
--       The documentation for each model is split up into a concise reference document, meant for those implementing / modifying the models, as well as a section with more explicit mathematical details.
+-       The documentation for each model is split up into a reference document, meant for those implementing / modifying the models, as well as a section with more explicit mathematical details.
 -       Any suggestions are more than welcome.